HMNBadBoyz/ImForms/README.md

 The class is in ImForms.cs.
 It's simple to use.
 Just follow the example project (ImFormsUser.\*.cs).
 The biggest gotcha is that you get the best performance if you assign every control a unique string identifier.
 The function `CompileTime.ID()` makes this easy.
 The second biggest gotcha is that there just aren't very many features at the moment.

 This project is just an experiment.
-If you want to see it become more fully-featured, let tweet at Ozzy know on [Twitter](https://twitter.com/OswaldHurlem).
+If you want to see it become more fully-featured, let Ozzy know on [Twitter](https://twitter.com/OswaldHurlem).